KurtWagner/what-the-zig/README.md

 A badge in projects `README.md` doesn't solve the underlying work required to maintain a zig project but will **clearly document the intent of the maintainers so dependants can make informed decisions**.

-Hopefully one day this will be irrelevant and Zig will be truly stable, where every project supports "zig" (which implicitly means 1.x.x) but it's not there yet, and Zig projects and the community need to exist in the meantime to help test and shape Zigs future, so why not try and reduce the friction.
+Hopefully one day this will be irrelevant and Zig will be truly stable, where every project supports "zig" (which implicitly means 1.x.x) but it's not there yet, and Zig projects and the community need to exist in the meantime to help test and shape Zigs future.

 ## What are the badges?